 Tullio Pozzan graduated in Medicine at the University of Padova and from 1978 to 1981 worked as post doc at the Department of Biochemistry in Cambridge (UK).
 He was nominated full Professor in 1986 and he served as Department chairman at the University of Padua for 12 years.
-Presently Prof. Pozzan is head of the Department of Biomedical Sciences of the Italian National Research Council.
-He is member of EMBO, of the Accademia dei Lincei, of the National Academy of Sciences of the USA and of the Royal Society of Canada.
+He was a member of EMBO, of the Accademia dei Lincei, of the National Academy of Sciences of the USA and of the Royal Society of Canada.

-Over the last years he became interested also in the signaling pathway controlled by cAMP.
+In his later years, he became interested in the signaling pathway controlled by cAMP.
 His group generated the first genetically encoded fluorescent cAMP probe, contributed to establishing the concept of cAMP microdomains and described the existence of an autonomous cAMP homeostatic mechanism within the matrix of mitochondria.

 Professor Tullio Pozzan ForMemRS died on 15 October 2022.